 International Max Planck Research School for Organismal Biology

-The IMPRS for Organismal Biology is coming to an end in February 2023 and is not announcing new doctoral projects.
+The IMPRS for Organismal Biology ended in February 2023.
 Take a look at our successor programs - IMPRS for Quantitative Behaviour, Ecology & Evolution and IMPRS - Biological Intelligence.

-Providing first-class training and education for outstanding doctoral students from all over the world in a stimulating research environment.
-This competitive doctoral program provides its fellows with an excellent starting platform for a successful career in the fields of animal behaviour, ecology, evolution, physiology, and neurobiology.
+Providing first-class training and education to doctoral students from all over the world in a stimulating research environment was the major aim of the IMPRS for Organismal Biology.
+This competitive doctoral program provided its fellows with an excellent starting platform for a successful career in the fields of animal behaviour, ecology, evolution, physiology and neurobiology.